anthonygreco/calculator/README.md

 vagrant up # this will take some time on the first run while it provisions the box; subsequent calls to vagrant up should take under a minute
 ```

-* Open a browser and navigate to http://localhost:8080
+* Open a browser and navigate to [http://localhost:8080]

 ###Open Public Libraries
 * [jQuery]
 * [Bootstrap]
-* [Composer]

 ###Optional
 * Install the [EditorConfig Plugin] for your prefered editor